uikit/uikit-site/docs/pages/flex.md

 ## Usage

 To apply this component, add the `.uk-flex` class to a `<div>` element.
 This will create the flex container.
-By default, all flex items are aligned to the left and matched in height and width.
+By default, all flex items are aligned to the left, as wide as their content and matched in height.

 ```html
 <div class="uk-flex">